tawasta/website/website_limit_editing_rights_by_record_type_base/README.rst

 * Base functionality for allowing users to edit only certain types of website pages
 * You'll likely want install also the record type specific modules for the actual limiting of editing to e.g. event and/or eLearning related content
+* Also grants rights to translate the related terms in frontend, without allowing translating e.g. headers and footers

 Configuration
 =============
 * Add the users of your choice to the new "Website: Limit Editing Rights by Record Type (base)" group.
-They also get auto-added to the core "Restricted Editor" group
+They also get auto-added to the core "Restricted Editor" group.
+Ensure they are not in the "Editor and Designer" group.

 Usage
 =====